alo9507/JustKeepClicking/content/blog/what-is-a-guard/index.md

 The `?` indicates that `optionalString` is either a `String` or `nil`.

 Under the hood, an Optional is just an enum with two types: `.some(Wrapped)` and `.none`.
-If it is `.some`, then the enum has an associated `Wrapped` which is the object itself.
-Here it is in just three lines of code:
+If it is `.some`, then the enum has an associated value `Wrapped` which is the object itself.
+Here it is in just four lines of code:

 <div class="impl">